imdeepmind/imdeepmind.github.io/docs/programming-languages/python/loop-control-functions.md

 ## Python Functions

-Functions allow We to organize Our code into reusable blocks, improving modularity and readability.
+Functions allow us to organize our code into reusable blocks, improving modularity and readability.
 Functions can accept parameters and return values.

 ### Defining a Function